nicohuttmann/embl-bioinfo-pRoteomics/docs/01-R_basics.md

               values_from = "number")
 ```

 You do not need to understand all of this immediately, but these are some of the most common operations in omics data science.
-If you understand the `pivot` functions within this week, you're years ahead compared to my journey in data science :)
+If you understand the `tidyr::pivot` functions within this week, you're years ahead compared to my journey in data science :)

 </div>